CB2 micro

 1.4 Components list

-Here is the components list for the CB2 micro KIT.
+Here is the components list for the CB2 micro.
 For your convenience, the components appear in the order they are soldered onto the PCB.
 Also, this list includes a check box field that you could mark as you solder each component onto the PCB.
-You should use this list along with the assembly procedure to assemble your CB2 micro KIT.
+You should use this list along with the assembly procedure to assemble your CB2 micro.

 Component Label (on schematic)